Oldham Athletic AFC

 More information on the work carried out by the Trust can be obtained from Community Trust Coordinators, Wendy Noble and Martin Vose.

 Oldham Athletic is extremely proud of its fundraising achievements.
 The club is very pro-active in supporting the official charity partner of the EFL, Prostate Cancer UK.
-Corporate Events and Hospitality manager, Jenny Warburton has cycled from London to Amsterdam for the past three years raising funds for Prostate Cancer UK.
 Every season, the club designates at least one game to fundraise for Prostate Cancer UK and during the 2012/13 season, the Prostate Cancer UK name was carried on the back of all first, reserve and youth team shirts.

 The club also runs a toy appeal every Christmas for the local Hospital and supports many other charities including the local hospice by supporting their events, providing players and mascots and giving them as much exposure through our official media channels as possible.